-Bonsai and penjing are closely related art forms with shared roots in traditional Asian culture.
-Penjing, meaning roughly ‘tray scenery,’ is the ancient Chinese art of depicting trees, landscapes and rockeries in miniature.
-In the past, penjing took on unusual or unnatural shapes that were imbued with deep symbolism.
-Today, it often features miniature figures and structures that add meaning to the landscape.
+Closely related, bonsai and penjing are art forms with shared roots in traditional Asian culture.
+Predating bonsai, penjing is the ancient Chinese art of depicting trees, landscapes and rockeries in miniature.
+For centuries, penjing focused on unusual or unnatural shapes that the artist imbued with symbolism.
+Today, the art form often features miniature figures and structures that add meaning to the landscape.

 Chinese Hackberry/Chinese Penjing Collection

-Bonsai, meaning roughly ‘planted in a container,’ borrowed many elements from its predecessor penjing, but evolved into its own more naturalistic, free-flowing style.
+Bonsai, on the other hand, borrowed many elements from its predecessor penjing, but evolved into its own more naturalistic, free-flowing style.
 These days, penjing has adopted some of the more relaxed style elements as well, making it difficult to tell the two art forms apart.

 Masters of both bonsai and penjing adhere to a strict regimen of trimming, pruning and arranging of branches to create their living sculptures over time.
-They closely observe natural scenes and plants, then combine advanced horticultural techniques with artistic practices to express their particular interpretation of nature.
-This is achieved through balance, simplicity and harmony both in the plant and the container.
+They closely observe natural scenes and plants, then combine advanced horticultural techniques with artistic practices to express their own unique interpretation of nature.
+In particular, they focus on achieving balance, simplicity and harmony both in the plant and the container.

 About the Museum

-The National Bonsai & Penjing Museum was founded in 1976 and today houses one of the largest collections of bonsai and penjing in North America.
+The National Bonsai & Penjing Museum was founded in 1976.
+And today it houses one of the largest collections of both of these art forms in North America.
 The museum began with an original gift of 53 bonsai from the people of Japan to the people of the United States in honor of the nation’s 200th birthday.
-To commemorate the special relationship between the two countries, the Japanese donated 50 trees, one for each state, and an additional three to represent Tokyo’s Imperial Palace.

 North American Pavilion/National Bonsai and Penjing Museum

-To enter the open-air museum, visitors pass through a rustic Japanese-style gate and are immediately plunged into the shade of tall trees.
+To access the open-air museum, visitors pass first through a rustic Japanese-style gate then immediately enter the shade of tall trees.
 This is the Cryptomeria Walk.
-Designed to set the tone for the exhibit, the overgrown specimens tower overhead, offering an interesting contrast to the miniature ones that appear once you step into the upper courtyard.
+Designed to set the tone for the exhibit, the trees tower overhead, offering an interesting contrast to the miniature ones that appear once you step into the upper courtyard.

 Cryptomeria Walk/National Bonsai & Penjing Museum

-Immediately to the left of the upper courtyard is one of the crown jewels of the collection, a Japanese white pine that has been in training since 1642 and is the oldest tree in the museum.
-The 374-year-old bonsai has passed through five generations of a single Japanese family, the Yamakis, who were well known in Japan for their dedication to bonsai art.
-The Yamakis miraculously survived the atomic bomb blast of 1945 (along with their bonsai) and thirty years later, Master Masuru Yamaki donated his most prized tree as part of Japan’s Bicentennial gift to the American people.
+To the left of the upper courtyard is one of the crown jewels of the collection, a Japanese white pine that has been in training since 1642.
+It is the oldest tree in the museum.
+A gift from the Yamaki family, the 374-year-old bonsai has passed through five generations.
+After having survived the atomic bomb (along with his bonsai), Master Masuru Yamaki donated his most prized tree to the American people 30 years later as part of Japan’s Bicentennial gift.